Skraeda/xmlary/readme.md

 * `value`: Set element value (Useful if using other keywords in the same node)
 * `cdata`: Wraps a value in CDATA block
 * `comment`: Wraps a value in comment block
+* `handler`: Add a customer function handler for a node block

 #### Example
 ```php